 Hunts Point Playground

-Hunts Point playground, located in the neighborhood of the same name in the southwest Bronx, is named for Thomas Hunt, one of the first settlers to occupy the area in the 1670s.
+Hunts Point Playground, located in the neighborhood of the same name in the southwest Bronx, is named for Thomas Hunt, one of the first settlers to occupy the area in the 1670s.
 One can easily observe the point, protruding out into the East River, on any map of the Bronx.
 In 1874, New York City, which at the time included only Manhattan, began to annex sections of the Bronx.
 Hunts Point, originally part of West Farms in what was then lower Westchester County, became the newest part of New York City.
 The area underwent significant growth and development after the IRT subway line to Manhattan was built in 1904.
-Hunts Point is famous for the Hunts Point Terminal Market, the largest produce market in the United States.
+Hunts Point is famous for the Hunts Point Terminal Market, the largest wholesale produce market in the United States.

 Hunts Point is an area rich in history.
 Legend has it that George Fox (1624-1691), founder of the Society of Friends (commonly known as Quakers), preached in the area in 1672.
 William H. Fox, a descendant of the Quaker leader, and his wife Charlotte Leggett, owned much of the land that is now Hunts Point.
 Later, the property wound up in the hands of their son-in-law, H.D.
 Tiffany, a member of the family that owned the famous jewelry and decorative arts store now on Fifth Avenue in Manhattan.
-Fox and Tiffany Streets derive their names from the former landowners.
+Fox Street and Tiffany Street derive their names from the former landowners.
 In 1909, the Fox mansion was demolished.
 The Hunts Point Terminal Market now stands on the peninsula that was part of the family’s estate.